Bert Leatherbarrow: Mount Albert, Rheumatism, and Transfer to City Rovers(1943)

 The 1943 season saw Leatherbarrow change clubs for the third time in his career.
 The Mount Albert and Newton clubs had gone back to being separate at the senior level and he rejoined Mount Albert.
 However he stopped playing for them early in the season and then nearing the end of the season he joined the City Rovers.
-In a preliminary round match on April 17 he kicked four conversions in a 20-13 win over Marist.
-In round 1 of the Fox Memorial championship they lost to the same opponent 15-10 with Leatherbarrow kicking a penalty.
-In a 20-2 win against Ponsonby a week later he kicked two conversions, sharing the kicking duties with Basil Cranch, the older brother of future New Zealand representative Ray Cranch.
-Then in a 15-2 win over North Shore in Round 3 he scored a try and converted all three tries.
+In a preliminary round match on 17 April he kicked four conversions in a 20–13 win over Marist.
+In round 1 of the Fox Memorial championship they lost to the same opponent 15–10 with Leatherbarrow kicking a penalty.
+In a 20–2 win against Ponsonby a week later he kicked two conversions, sharing the kicking duties with Basil Cranch, the older brother of future New Zealand representative Ray Cranch.
+Then in a 15–2 win over North Shore in Round 3 he scored a try and converted all three tries.
 The Auckland Star said “the veteran, Leatherbarrow, played splendidly in the loose…”.
-Mount Albert lost in Round 4 to Richmond 15-4 with Leatherbarrow kicking two penalties for all of their points.
+Mount Albert lost in Round 4 to Richmond 15–4 with Leatherbarrow kicking two penalties for all of their points.

-Leatherbarrow then did not play in any of Mount Albert’s four matches on May 29, June 5, 12, and 19.
+Leatherbarrow then did not play in any of Mount Albert’s four matches on 29 May, 5, 12 and 19 June.
 A piece then appeared in the Auckland Star on his health regarding his work situation.
 The article was titled “Decision Reserved – Motor Mechanic’s Appeal” and read “stating that he suffered from rheumatism and might possibly become a physical wreck if he had to continue in his present employment, B. Leatherbarrow, motor mechanic admitted to the Auckland Manpower (Industrial) Committee today that he had been playing league football up till four or five weeks ago.
 The particular work which affected him was having to lie underneath cars.
 He was employed by Schofield and Company, Ltd. The manager of the company said that if the company allowed one man to go a landslide might take place.
 Leatherbarrow was a most capable mechanic and the company would try to avoid giving him the particular work he claimed aggravated his rheumatism.
 Decision was reserved”.
 In his absence Thomassen was hooking for Mount Albert.

 Move to City

-It appears that he missed another ten games for Mount Albert due to his physical condition but then on October 2 he turned out for the City Rovers club in the Stormont Shield final match with Manukau.
+It appears that he missed another ten games for Mount Albert due to his physical condition but then on 2 October he turned out for the City Rovers club in the Stormont Shield final match with Manukau.
 Manukau won the game 12 points to 9 with the Auckland Star mentioning that Leatherbarrow and Hawea Mataira had played in the City forwards.
-They played against his old Mount Albert club a week later on October 9 in the Phelan Shield semi final though it is unknown if he took the field.
+They played against his old Mount Albert club a week later on 9 October in the Phelan Shield semi final though it is unknown if he took the field.